-Off : 3-45-75, Plot No 31, Wellington Road, Vijayanagar Colony, Picket, Secunderabad - 500 009.
-Tel : 91 40 27847769, Mob : 98855 26495 Email : sudhakarvelore@gmail.com
+Off: 3-45-75, Plot No 31, Wellington Road, Vijayanagar Colony, Picket, Secunderabad - 500 009.
+Tel: 91 40 27847769, Mob: 98855 26495 Email: sudhakarvelore@gmail.com

 III.
-Responsibilities of Board of Trustees, Management and Those Charged with Governance for the Financial Statements :
+Responsibilities of Board of Trustees, Management and Those Charged with Governance for the Financial Statements:

-The accompanying Financial Statements have been approved by the Board of Trustees.
 The Board of Trustees, management and those charged with Governance for the Financial statements are responsible for preparation of these financial statements that give a true and fair view of the state of affairs, results of operations and cash flows of the Trust in accordance with the accounting principles generally accepted in India.
 This responsibility also includes maintenance of adequate accounting records for safeguarding of the assets of the Trust and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.